tongchen126/Boot-Debian-On-Litex-Rocket/README.md

 cp -r riscv64-chroot/* 'where the second part of your sdcard mounts' sync
 ```
-# Rootfs arball
+# Rootfs tarball
 A prebuilt bitstream for nexys video is uploaded.
-And a rootfs tarball is on the release page.
+And a rootfs tarball is on the release page, the root password is 'password'.